Price/Earnings Ratio (P/E Ratio)

 PEG Ratio

-Price/earnings ratios are not too meaningful in themselves — a high P/E could indicate that the company is growing rapidly and is expected to continue doing so, or it may indicate that it is overpriced, and bound to fall.
-Likewise, a low P/E may indicate that the company is not growing and is unlikely to grow much in the future, or it may indicate that the stock is underpriced.
+Price/earnings ratios are not too meaningful in themselves — a high P/E may indicate that the company is growing rapidly and is expected to continue growing, or it may indicate that it is overpriced and bound to fall.
+Likewise, a low P/E may indicate that the company is not growing and is unlikely to grow much more, or it may indicate that the stock is underpriced.
 Thus, it would behoove the investor to ascertain the likely reason for a company's P/E ratio.

 The PEG ratio (Price/Earnings divided by Earnings Growth Rate) is another common stock ratio that gives more information about the company and what its P/E ratio really means, equals the stock's P/E ratio divided by a 3- to 5-year growth rate in earnings.